aldertzomer/Microbial-Genomics-2022/_episodes/82_Pangenome_construction.md

 >
 > Copy accessory_binary_genes.fa.newick and gene_presence_absence.csv to your own computer.
 > Open [phandango](http://jameshadfield.github.io/phandango/) in Chrome, drop file accessory_binary_genes.fa.newick and
-> then file gene_absence_presence.csv.
+> then file gene_presence_absence.csv.
 > ~~~
-> Download the accessory_binary_genes.fa.newick and gene_absence_presence.csv files using your webbrowser.
+> Download the accessory_binary_genes.fa.newick and gene_presence_absence.csv files using your webbrowser.
 Drag and drop them into the phandango website.
 Look at the isolates that are closest to OXC141 in your tree.
 > ~~~
 >
 >